Azure/cyclecloud-lsf/README.md

 To configure an pre-existing LSF cluster to use CycleCloud RC proceed to the next steps.

-### Installing the azurecc RC
+### Installing the cyclecloud RC

-The azurecc resource connector is not yet part of the LSF product release.
+The cyclecloud resource connector is not yet part of the LSF product release.
 For now, it's necessary to install the provider plugin.

 1. Copy the project files into the RC library on lsf.